alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CycleControl-v1.md

     **ReadyToStart** or **Idle**; the device can make some post-cycle operations in this state, e.g. buzzing, ...

-The remote controller can monitor the value of the state and and can stimulate the change of the state by sending the following operational commands:
+The remote controller can monitor the value of the state and make evolve it by sending the following operational commands:

   * **Start**
   * **Stop**